Origin-Byte/nft-protocol/README.md

 ### Slingshot Launchpad

 In order for NFT creators to better control the flow of creating and releasing NFTs to the public we have created a launchpad module called Slingshot.
-Slingshot allows you to define what market primitive you want to utilise (i.e. Fixed Price sales, Auctions, etc.) and to break down your sales strategy into tiers, which with their own whitelisting configuration.
+Slingshot allows you to define what market primitive you want to utilise (i.e. Fixed Price, Auction, etc.) and to break down your sales strategy into tiers, with custom configuration for each.

+Custom configuration can include whether the tier is whitelisted or the price at which an NFT from the tier can be bought at.

 The Slingshot object, `Slingshot<phantom T, M>`, has the following data model: